 Madagascar-born Canadian soprano Yannick-Muriel Noah is recognized in Europe and North America for her sumptuous lyricism and the dramatic intensity of her portrayals.
-Critics have hailed her as “one of the most beautiful spinto soprano voices that one can imagine” (General Anzeiger), with “vocal brilliance, physical stamina and expressive versatility” (Theater Pur), “dramatic flair” (New York Times), “deep feeling and great stage presence” (General Anzeiger), a “magnificent [...] melodious soprano” (Opernglas), and “without a doubt: Here too, is Noah in a league of her own” (Opernnetz).
+Critics have hailed her as “one of the most beautiful spinto soprano voices that one can imagine” (General Anzeiger), with “vocal brilliance, physical stamina and expressive versatility” (Theater Pur), “dramatic flair” (New York Times), “deep feeling and great stage presence” (General Anzeiger), a “magnificent [...] melodious soprano” (Opernglas), who offers “a performance of distinction” (The Guardian), and “without a doubt: Here too, is Noah in a league of her own” (Opernnetz).

-In Spain, she performed Margherita in Mefistofele in Valencia opposite Ramón Vargas and Ildar Abdrazakov, and toured Catalonia as Aida.
+Her numerous European engagements include, in Spain, Margherita in Mefistofele in Valencia opposite Ramón Vargas and Ildar Abdrazakov, and a tour of Catalonia as Aida.
 In the UK, she premiered Emily Hall's Sante with Aldeburgh Productions and Almeida Theatre.
 In Austria, she sang Aida and La Wally for Stadttheater Klagenfurt, and Aida at the Opernfestspiel Sankt Margarethen.
-Further European engagements include Aida for Lyric Opera Dublin, the Schlossfestspiele Schwerin, and the Aalto-Musiktheater Essen, Ariadne auf Naxos and Aida with Theater Heidelberg.
+Further European engagements include Aida for Lyric Opera Dublin, and Ariadne auf Naxos and Aida with Theater Heidelberg.